Traci M. Kennedy, PhD

 • Assistant Professor of Psychiatry

-Outside of work, Traci enjoys running, gymnastics, exploring Pittsburgh restaurants, traveling, playing board games, relaxing on the beach, writing, and spending time with family.
+Outside of work, Traci enjoys running, gymnastics, field hockey, exploring Pittsburgh restaurants, traveling, playing board games, relaxing on the beach, writing, and spending time with family.

 Current Research Projects